onflow/flow/flips/20220516-reference-creation-semantics.md

 by the pointer `p`.
 Confusingly, C uses the `*` postfix to denote a pointer type, so if `v` has an `int` type, then `&v` has type `int*`.

-Other languagues derived from C like Rust have also chosen this syntax, although in Rust's case for a pointer type the `*` appears at the beginning of the type instead of the end, like `*int`.
+Other languagues derived from C like Rust or Go have also chosen this syntax, although in Rust's case for a pointer type the `*` appears at the beginning of the type instead of the end, like `*int`.

 ### SML/OCaml/F#